 You will have to submit a compliance certificate in form 66 if your annual paid-up share capital is between Rs.
 Ten lacs to Fifty crores.

 Submission of TDS returns.

 The business requires to make various types of payments like consultant fees, employee salaries, and payments for any work done for the business.
 When they makes any such payments to anyone, it is done after deducting applicable TDS on the amount.
 You will have to deposit the deducted TDS with the government periodically.
 You must know the types of correction in TDS in re-submit it with relevant changes promptly if required.

 Maintaining the books of accounts.

 Your business requires to maintain the books of account accurately.
-An updated and efficient bookkeeping system allows the business to maintain information concerning its transaction easily.
-Also, it gives a crystal-clear picture of the business to investors and stakeholders.
+An updated and efficient bookkeeping system allows the to maintain information concerning its transaction easily.
+Also, it gives a crystal-clear picture of investors and stakeholders.
 Therefore, whether you have a new business or an established one, you will have to be on top of the game to maintain your bookkeeping internally.